PETIMOT: A Novel Framework for Inferring Protein Motions from Sparse Data Using SE(3)-Equivariant Graph Neural Networks: Related Works

-Another line of research has consisted in fine-tuning or re-training AlphaFold2 and other single-state PSP under diffusion or flow matching frameworks \citep{jing2024alphafold,abramson2024accurate,krishna2024generalized}.
-For instance, the AlphaFlow/ESMFlow method progressively denoises samples drawn from a harmonic prior under flow field controlled by AlphaFold or ESMFold \citep{jing2024alphafold}.
-It compares favourably with MSA subsampling or clustering baselines, with a substantially superior precision-diversity Pareto frontier.
-More generally, diffusion- and flow matching-based models allow for efficiently generating diverse conformations conditioned on the presence of ligands or cellular partners \citep{jing2023eigenfold,ingraham2023illuminating,wang2403protein,liu2024design,zheng2024predicting}.
+Another line of research has consisted in fine-tuning or re-training AlphaFold2 and other single-state PSP under diffusion or flow matching frameworks \cite{jing2024alphafold,abramson2024accurate,krishna2024generalized}.
+More generally, diffusion- and flow matching-based models allow for efficiently generating diverse conformations conditioned on the presence of ligands or cellular partners \cite{jing2023eigenfold,ingraham2023illuminating,wang2403protein,liu2024design}.
 Despite their strengths, these techniques are prone to hallucination.